 Demonstrated system feasibility.

-Enhancements to 802.15.6a are based on UWB technology and hybrid contention-free and contention access MAC protocols, which are widely researched, prototyped and applied to consumer electronic products.
+Enhancements of IEEE Std 802.15.6a are based on UWB technology and hybrid contention-free and contention access MAC protocols, which are widely researched, prototyped and applied to consumer electronic products.

 Proven similar technology via testing, modeling, simulation, etc.

 The enhancements created by this project have been proven by implementation, testing and demonstration in non-standards-based products, testbeds and peer-reviewed publications.

+IEEE Std 802.15.6-2012 provides a link between a BAN coordinator and an Access Point (AP) for supporting infrastructure protocols.

 Economic Feasibility